 \section{Application to Microbiome Data}

 We demonstrate the proposed method with data from the Multi-Omic Microbiome Study: Pregnancy Initiative (MOMS-PI), a study funded by the NIH Roadmap Human Microbiome Project to understand the impact of the vaginal microbiome on pregnancy and the fetal microbiome.
 This study contains samples from multiple body sites, including mouth, skin, vagina and rectum, of 596 subjects throughout pregnancy and for a short term after childbirth.
-Previous research found the vaginal microbiome can change early in pregnancy and be predictive of pregnancy outcomes \citep{Serrano2019,Fettweis2019}.